 - Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment. - This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation. - For product available in the USA and Canada market, only channel 1~11 can be operated.
 Selection of other channels is not possible. - Pour les produits disponibles aux États-Unis / Canada du marché, seul le canal 1 à 11 peuvent être exploités.
-Sélection d'autres canaux n'est pas possible. - This device and its antenna(s) must not be co-located or operation in conjunction with any other antenna or transmitter. - Cet appareil et son antenne (s) ne doit pas être co-localisés ou fonctionnement en association avec une autre antenne ou transmetteur.
+Sélection d'autres canaux n'est pas possible. - This device and its antenna(s) must not be co-located or operation in conjunction with any other antenna or transmitter except in accordance with FCC multi-transmitter product procedures. - Cet appareil et son antenne (s) ne doit pas être co-localisés ou fonctionnement en association avec une autre antenne ou transmetteur. - All cables used to connect peripherals must be shielded and grounded.
+Operation with cables connected to peripherals that are not sheilded and grounded may result interference to radio and television reception.